Don't be disappointed! Scroll down for 12 Insider Secrets that you won't find in any official guide to the Sausalito Art Festival!

 11. In-N-Out With No Drive-Thru

-There's a hand stamp so you can leave and come back.
-This hand stamp rule is strictly enforced, so make sure you get the stamp before leaving.
+There's a hand stamp so you can leave and come back, and they do check the stamps so make sure you get the stamp before leaving.

 12. You Don't Have to Stand for That

 Insiders Tip: If you're looking for a place to sit down, go to the back area of the music tent just as one act is completing its performance.
-When they finish some people will get up and leave, freeing a seat for you.
+Since there's a significant gap between acts some people will get up and leave, freeing a seat for you.
+The number of such freed chairs, however, declines as the day goes on!

 Disabled Seating: Ask Festival staff regarding any special needs and they'll be happy to get you seated.
 The SAF makes this a priority so don't hesitate to ask anyone who works there.